Senzing/elasticsearch/README.md

       /opt/senzing/g2/elasticsearch/g2elasticsearch.jar
     ```

 1. 🤔 Make sure to set the `LD_LIBRARY_PATH` variable in the **same console window** that will be running the indexer to the senzing installation that has the loaded data.
-If you used a Senzing project like the one setup in the quickstart you can source the `setupEnv` like in the quickstart to achieve this.
+If a Senzing project like the one setup in the quickstart the `setupenv` can be used similarly to the quickstart to achieve this.

 1. 🤔 Navigate to the dir that the library was stored in and run the indexer.